humzashah/convenient_grouper/README.md

     ).
     count

 Admittedly, I've written this gem in haste and not tested special cases.
-But for "everyday" usage, things seem to be working well.
-You can presently use the hash for single-column groups, much like in the examples I've shown above.

-## Contributing

-1. Fork the project
-2. Create your feature branch
-3. Write RSpec tests for your changes
-4. Commit your changes
-5. Push to the branch
-6. Create a new 'Pull Request'
+But things seemingly work well for the most usual use-cases.
+Nonetheless, I welcome bug-reports.
+I'll be working on the code myself but your contribution can be in the form of bug-reports and/or ideas.